GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 of any application.
 In particular note that:
 * The PTHA18 tsunami scenarios are tested against offshore DART buoy data observed during 18 tsunamis, for the period 2006-2016 (actually tests against a few additional events are provided in the PTHA18 report).
-The time-series comparisons last at most 3 hours per site, so do not address the late-time dissipation of the tsunami.
+The time-series comparisons last at most 3 hours per site.
 Although a significant amount of testing relative to current standards in PTHA, it is most directly relevant to the behaviour of tsunamis in the deep ocean for relatively short times following arrival.
   We would like to see further testing of the scenarios when propagated into the nearshore and onshore, and for longer times.
 This would also increase the number of tsunami observations available to test the model.
 Such testing might lead to further insights about the tsunami scenario performance, model biases, etc. See further discussion in the [GJI paper](https://doi.org/10.1093/gji/ggz260).
   **If you are working at a site where tsunamis have been observed, you are strongly encouraged to test the results using site-specific data.**
 * The earthquake magnitude-vs-exceedance-rate models are constrained by combining